 The Dental Assistants role is critical to the delivery of quality dental health care.
 Advanced technologies and the increasing demand for dental services have resulted in dramatic growth in the industry.
 The objective of the program is to provide quality career education that prepares students not only for seeking entry-level employment in the dental assisting field but also for life-long learning and personal and professional growth.
 Dental assistants perform a variety of patient care, office, and laboratory duties.
 They sterilize and disinfect instruments and equipment, prepare and lay out the instruments and materials required to treat each patient, and obtain and update patient's dental records.
 Assistants make patients comfortable in the dental chair and prepare them for treatment.
 During dental procedures, assistants work alongside the dentists to provide assistance.
 The Dental Assisting curriculum provides a foundation in the health science and hands-on training in using the technology necessary to perform tasks typically performed by a Dental Assistant.

-Credentialing Examination

-Radiation Health and Safety (RHS) is taken through Akron Dental Society.
+Credentialing Examination: Radiation Health and Safety (RHS) is taken through Akron Dental Society.
 CPR.

-Medical Billing and Coding (6001)

-Length: 102 Clock Hours/17 Instructional Weeks Credential Awarded: Certificate of Completion

-Supplies Needed: Writing Utensil & Paper Class Dates: 9/15/2020 (T/R); 2/23/2021 (T/R)
+Medical Billing and Coding (6001) Length: 102 Clock Hours/17 Instructional Weeks Credential Awarded: Certificate of Completion Mode of Delivery: Traditional Supplies Needed: Writing Utensil & Paper Class Dates: 9/14/2021 (T/R); 3/1/2022 (T/R) Computer Requirements: